wearebraid/vueformulate.com/docs/guide/installation/README.md

 ::: tip A note on Vue 3
 Vue Formulate is compatible with Vue 2.
-We're working hard on supporting Vue 3.
-To be notified when there are updates on Vue 3 compatibility [subscribe to the Vue Formulate newsletter](https://mailchi.mp/193f17457807/vue-formulate-newsletter).
+The next major version of Vue Formulate will be called FormKit — checkout the announcement and signup for early access at [formkit.com](https://formkit.com).
 :::

 # Installation